Climate and Average Weather Year Round in Toronto Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.6 months, from May 2 to August 20, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is June 30, with an average of 7.0 kWh.
+The brightest month of the year in Toronto is June, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.5 months, from October 30 to February 13, with an average daily incident shortwave energy per square meter below 2.4 kWh.
-The darkest day of the year is December 24, with an average of 1.3 kWh.
+The darkest month of the year in Toronto is December, with an average of 1.4 kWh.

 The topography within 2 miles of Toronto contains only modest variations in elevation, with a maximum elevation change of 262 feet and an average elevation above sea level of 524 feet.
 Within 10 miles contains only modest variations in elevation (525 feet).
 Within 50 miles contains significant variations in elevation (1,483 feet).